NEED HELP? ORDER TOLL-FREE:

 Soul Patch Vineyard

 This Syrah is harvested from 2 1/2 acres planted on our Estate Vineyard located on a southeast facing slope on Laguna Ridge.
 The Davis Family planted this Syrah in 1996, and organically farm the vineyard.
-The 2011 growing season was cool and long, allowing the tannins fully developed on the vine while the rest of the aromas and flavors grew in complexity.
 3% Viognier grapes were added to co-ferment with the Syrah, in the tradition of Côte-Rôtie.
 This Syrah is the perfect combination of richness and depth, with a complex, balanced elegance.

 Guy and Judy Davis purchased the property on which Soul Patch vineyard is planted in 1996.
 Guy planted the Chardonnay, Pinot Noir and Syrah and he and his son Cole have farmed the vineyard since its purchase, in addition to the existing block of Old Vine Zinfandel.
 Only organic, earth friendly farming practices are used on their estate vineyard.
 The reasoning for this is simple; not only is this better for the planet and the consumer, but ultimately creates a more layered and complex wine.